The Story behind the Story

 The Desperado Who Stole Baseball

 - "[A] wildly entertaining yarn...
-The story lopes along on the strength of its delightful and articulately brusque dialogue and Jack's far-fetched innovations (his 'convolutionary secrets' include the hit-and-run and suicide squeeze plays)." —Booklist
+The story lopes along on the strength of its delightful and articulately brusque dialogue and Jack's far-fetched innovations (his 'convolutionary secrets' include the hit-and-run and suicide squeeze plays)… A good child's-eye introduction to baseball's segregated past." —Booklist

 - "The Desperado Who Stole Baseball has it all—rich baseball lore, a rollicking Western adventure, and storytelling gold.
 A terrific book." —Mike Lupica, author of Heat and The Big Field